For a long time it was only film, and only landscapes, and then we discovered what it feels like to capture human connection.

 Something that became apparent early on in our relationship was that Ruby Beach in Washington was a really special place to us.

-Weirdly, I (Meg) had heard bout Ruby Beach on the Washington Coast in high school when I saw photos from a schoolmates vacation they had posted on facebook.
+Weirdly, I (Meg) had heard a bout Ruby Beach on the Washington Coast in high school when I saw photos from a schoolmates vacation they had posted on facebook.
 Living in Ontario, and having a very limited view on the world being so young, I couldn’t even fathom that beauty like this exited in North America.
 For some reason, going there became a focus for me and I was crushed when I found out that Washington state was not Washington D.C. (yes, it never occurred to me that the ocean couldn’t exist inland) and that it would be way more of an ask to get my parents to take me there than I thought.
 A close friend of mine knew I was obsessed with this random beach in a faraway land and used his creative talents to do a painting for me of the beach that hung in my room from 10th grade onward.

-One day years later at the school we were both attending Luke and I were shooting the breeze and Ruby Beach came up.
+One day years later at the bible school we were both attending Luke and I were shooting the breeze and Ruby Beach came up.
 He mentioned that he thought he had been there before, and suddenly the dots connected for me that Luke lived in WASHINGTON and that maybe someday we could go there together.

 The following Christmas Luke and I went to Ocean Shoes, WA with Lukes family when I was visiting him for Christmas break.
 His mom and I were chatting and the beach came up.
 I mentioned how I knew it was somewhere in Washington, but wasn’t exactly sure where.
 She said it was only 2 hours from where we were!
 I literally exploded with happiness and immediately grabbed Luke so we could set off.